bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 One paragraph-ish:

 * Explain how the CPU provides concurrency:
+- Nowadays, CPUs can usually use multi-cores or run virtual cores to double the number of processor devices.
+This processor runs the calculation thread at the same time as making the computer faster.
+It can be difficult when various threads need to access the same resource or pass information to other processes.

 * Describe assembly language and machine language:
-- An assembly language is a low-level programming language for a computer, in which there is a very strong correspondence between the language and the architecture's machine code instructions.
+- Assembly language is a low-level programming language for computers, and there is a very strong match between language and architecture's computer code guidelines.
 (Without interpreting or compiling).
-Machine language is a set of instructions executed directly by a computer's CPU.
-Each instruction performs a very specific task, such as a load, a jump, or an ALU operation on a unit of data in a CPU register or memory.
-Every program directly executed by a CPU is made up of a series of such instructions.
+A machine language is a set of instructions that are executed directly by the computer's CPU.
+Each instruction performs very specific tasks such as loading, jumping, or ALU operations on CPU registers or data units in memory.
+All programs executed directly by the CPU consist of a series of commands.

 * Suggest the role that graphics cards play in machine learning:
-- GPUs have almost 200 times more processors per chip than a CPU.
-While a CPU core is more powerful than a GPU core, the vast majority of this power goes unused by ML applications.
-A CPU core is designed to support an extremely broad variety of tasks in addition to performing computations, whereas a GPU core is optimized exclusively for data computations.
-Because of this singular focus, a GPU core is simpler and has a smaller die area than a CPU, allowing many more GPU cores to be crammed onto a single chip.
-Consequently, ML applications, which perform large numbers of computations on a vast amount of data, can see huge performance improvements when running on a GPU versus a CPU.
+- GPUs have nearly 200 times more processors per chip than CPUs.
+The CPU core is stronger than the GPU core, but most of this power is not used in most ML applications.
+In addition to performing calculations, the CPU core is designed to support a wide variety of tasks, while the GPU core is optimized for data calculations only.
+Because of these drawbacks, the GPU core is simpler and simpler in die area than CPU, allowing more GPU cores to be pushed onto a single chip.
+As a result, ML applications that do a lot of computations on massive amounts of data can see tremendous performance gains when running CPUs on the GPU.

 ## Coding